joshmcode/software-notes/Vocabulary.md

 ### Deterministic
 > Relating to the philosophical doctrine that all events, including human action, are ultimately determined by causes regarded as external to the will.

+### Nondeterministic Environment
+> one in which actions are  characterized by their possible outcomes, but no probabilities are attached to them.

 ### Stochastic
 > Randomly determined; having a random probability distribution or pattern that may be analyzed statistically but may not be predicted precisely.